microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaPasswordSingleSignOnCredential.md

 This example removes the password SSO credentials for the given ObjectId and PasswordSSOObjectId.

-- `PasswordSSOObjectId` parameter specifies the User or Group ID.
+- `-PasswordSSOObjectId` parameter specifies the User or Group ID.
-- `ObjectId` parameter specifies the ID of Microsoft Entra ID Object.
+- `-ObjectId` parameter specifies the object ID of a service principal.

 ## Parameters